FrandSX/sxtools-blender/README.md

 Fills selected objects or components with a gradient across the selected axis.

 ### Ambient Occlusion
 A simple occlusion baking tool with selectable ray count.
+Supports blending between object/local and scene/global occlusion results.